KwnGou/MenuListApp/README.md

 MenuListApp is created using Microsoft Visual Studio 2022 Community Edition and Microsoft SQL Server 2019 Developer Edition.
-The main layout of the client is based on the standard applcation layout of Radzen Blazor Studio application.
+The main layout of the client is based on the standard application layout of Radzen Blazor Studio application.

 Listed below are three alternative ways to build and run this app: